leblancjs/ecovo-user-service/README.md

 # User Service
->For the moment, this service is just a mock.
+>For the moment, this service stores users in memory.
+All data will be lost
+>once it is shutdown.
 >
->Harold will manually reply to each request as
+>Harold will still manually reply to `GET /users/me` requests as fast as he
->fast as he can.
+>can, though.
 Please be patient with him!
 >
 >![](https://hungarytoday.hu/wp-content/uploads/2018/02/18ps27.jpg)